 What is Meditation?

-While there are many different treatments available for anxiety, meditation has become increasingly popular as a natural, non-pharmacological approach to managing anxiety symptoms.
+While there are many different treatments for anxiety, meditation has become increasingly popular as a natural, non-pharmaceutical approach to managing anxiety symptoms.
 The practice of meditation involves training the mind to focus and be present, which can help to reduce stress and promote relaxation.
 In this way, meditation has been shown to be an effective tool for managing anxiety and improving overall mental health and emotional well-being.

-Anxiety is reduced by 40% with meditation
+Reduce Anxiety by 40% with Meditation

 Another study conducted by Johns Hopkins University found, after 47 trials, that more can be done than just reducing anxiety with meditation.
 In fact, they found that meditation helped ease various psychological stresses, such as anxiety, depression and pain.